lmenou/qfunleashed.nvim/README.md

   asynchronously.
 - Run `Lamake` command to lint your code and fill the location list asynchronously.
-- Run `StopAmake` to stop the running job.
+- Run `StopJob` to stop the running job.

 Use `:copen` to open the quickfix window.
 Use `:lopen` to open the location window.
 If you set `g:quick_copen` (See Configuration part), the quickfix (or